๐Ÿ—ฃ๏ธMedia Expression and Communication

 Geographic Segmentation

-Compare: Demographic vs. Generational segmentation—both use age as a factor, but demographic treats age as a static number while generational considers shared cultural experiences and values.
+Compare: Demographic vs. Generational segmentation.
+Both use age as a factor, but demographic treats age as a static number while generational considers shared cultural experiences and values.
 If an FRQ asks about targeting young adults, consider whether the question wants surface-level age data or deeper cohort insights.

 Psychological and Motivational Segmentation

 These approaches dig beneath surface characteristics to understand why audiences make decisions.
-They reveal the internal drivers that demographic data alone can't capture.
+They reveal internal drivers that demographic data alone can't capture.

 Psychographic Segmentation